AdobeDocs/analytics-platform.en/help/stitching/b2b-account-stitching.md

 >[!NOTE]
 >
->B2B account stitching requires that the functionality is available in your environment before you can configure the functionality.
+>B2B account stitching requires that you are entitled to the [Customer Journey Analytics B2B edition](/help/getting-started/cja-b2b-edition.md) in your environment before you can configure the functionality.

 Account stitching performs the following operations on your datasets: